about-hugo/about-hugo.github.io/content/examples/minimal-site.md

 ---
-Minimal Site/Minimal Theme is a basic site & theme which has a minimal page structure with header, footer and navigation partials and a dynamic recursive navigation that includes the whole structure in the content/ file tree.
+Minimal Site/Minimal Theme is a basic site & theme which has a minimal page structure with header, footer and navigation partials and a dynamic recursive navigation that includes the reflects the complete file tree in `content/` file tree.
 <!--more-->

 ![](/screenshots/big/minimal-site.jpg)